Frequently Asked Questions

 What do I get when I purchase a jump pass?

-A jump pass permits registered jumpers to make as many jumps as possible in six hours.
-In addition, jumpers receive free water rescue, shuttle buses, a T-shirt, free pizza/beer/soda during post-Bridge Day party, seminars, video festival, use of packing tarps/clamps, diving board jumps, etc. A complete list of items you'll receive with the purchase of your jump ticket is located here.
-Most jumpers will get 2-3 jumps on an average Bridge Day, which means your BASE jumps will cost about the same as skydives (we're not even considering the fact that we feed, clothe, educate, entertain, transport, and keep you hydrated with beer/soda).
+A jump pass permits registered solo jumpers to make as many jumps as possible in six hours.
+Tandems will only get one jump.
+In addition, every jumper will receive free water rescue, shuttle buses, a T-shirt, free pizza/beer/soda during post-Bridge Day party, seminars, video festival, use of packing tarps/clamps, diving board jumps, etc. A complete list of items you'll receive with the purchase of your jump ticket is located here.
+Most solo jumpers will get 2-3 jumps on an average Bridge Day, which means your BASE jumps will cost about the same as skydives (we're not even considering the fact that we feed, clothe, educate, entertain, transport, and keep you hydrated with beer/soda).

-Do I need to buy a jump pass for each jump?
+Do I need to buy a jump pass for each solo jump?

 No. A single jump pass allows you to make as many jumps as possible in six hours (tandem BASE jumps are the only exception).
 See the above paragraph "What do I get when I purchase a jump pass?"